 In the end Darkstorm accuses Leoric of being weak and reference is made to their opposing plans to rebuild their world.
 Leoric sees a better world, Darkstorm a stronger one.
 Most of the time the villains in our cartoons and comics in the 80s were evil simply because they were.
 Darkstorm genuinely believes only by ruling with an iron fist can his beloved Prysmos regain its strength and position in the heavens.
 Leoric believes in compassion and fairness instead, even if rebuilding takes longer to achieve.
 It’s an interesting dynamic.

 It’s sad to think of this as the penultimate issue of Visionaries already when it seems to have so much promise.
 However, there is at least some more to come even after the final issue next month.
-I’ll let you in on what that is in the next fateful review, it’ll be here from #5 on Wednesday 21st July 2021.
+I’ll let you in on what that is in the next fateful review, it’ll be here on Wednesday 21st July 2021.